This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 It has been amazing watching Taylor grow over the past year into this confident and amazing business man.
 Even with all of his success, he remains humble and ready to help others.
 He’s just 14.
 Bill Gates should be worried.

 It is easy to criticize Rosenthal’s rejection of a $30 million buyout.
-After all, he could somewhat lavishly off a very modest one percent annual return on his spoils.
+After all, he could live lavishly off a very modest one percent annual return on his profits.
 I suspect the rejected offer was less about the money and more about the thrill of the chase and youthful naiveté.

 On the other hand, it is hard to fault Rosenthal.
 He can afford to take a big risk at this stage in his life.
-He does not have mortgage, auto, credit card, and student loan bills.
+He does not have a mortgage, car payments, credit card debt, and student loan bills.
 He has not yet been jaded by the financial obligations of adulthood that hold many people back.

 Perhaps he does not fear failure because he hasn’t yet been programmed to expect it.